sendgrid/sendgrid-java/proposals/mail-helper-refactor.md

 # Send a Single Email to a Single Recipient

-The following code assumes you are storing the API key in an [environment variable (recommended)](https://github.com/sendgrid/sendgrid-python/blob/master/TROUBLESHOOTING.md#environment).
-If you don't have your key stored in an environment variable, you can assign it directly to `apikey` for testing purposes.
+The following code assumes you are storing the API key in an environment variable (recommended).

 This is the minimum code needed to send an email.